Skip to contents

 Datasets

-• curve2d is a simple 2D curve.
+One extra dataset that we will also look at is curve2d, a simple 2D curve.
 This is used as an example in the paper of how even if you start with the original coordinates scaled by a constant, dimensionality reduction methods will, rather than do nothing, still distort the overall shape.
 Python code to generate the curve is at https://github.com/YingfanWang/PaCMAP/blob/master/experiments/run_experiments.py.

 Results